 What is a Supply Chain Attack?

-The Types of the Supply Chain Attacks
+Types of Supply Chain Attacks

 It is possible to categorize supply chain attacks into three types that occurs via hardware, software and firmware.
 Here's what you need to know about the supply chain attack methods cyberattackers prefers.